-Who schedules the hearing and how do I know when it has been scheduled?
+5. Who schedules the hearing and how do I know when it has been scheduled?

 The hearing will be scheduled by OSAH once they receive all the required records from the OIG.
-After you receive a copy of the letter from the OIG indicating that hearing request has been processed, OSAH will schedule the hearing and send you notice of the hearing date in writing.
+After you receive notification indicating that the hearing request has been processed, OSAH will schedule the hearing and send you notice of the hearing date in writing.
 Questions concerning the scheduling of the hearing may be directed to OSAH at 404-657-2800.